wasp-lang/wasp/web/docs/migrate-from-0-11-to-0-12.md

 Your app should be working correctly and using new auth, but to finish the migration, we need to clean up the old auth system:

-1. In `main.wasp` file, **delete auth-related fields from the `User` entity**, since with 0.12 they got moved to internal Wasp entity `AuthIdentity`.
+1. In `main.wasp` file, **delete auth-related fields from the `User` entity**, since with 0.12 they got moved to the internal Wasp entity `AuthIdentity`.

     - This means any fields that were required by Wasp for authentication, like `email`, `password`, `isEmailVerified`, `emailVerificationSentAt`, `passwordResetSentAt`, `username`, etc.
     - There are situations in which you might want to keep some of them, e.g. `email` and/or `username`, if they are still relevant for you due to your custom logic (e.g. you are populating them with `userSignupFields` upon social signup in order to have this info easily available on the `User` entity).
-Note that they wan't be used by Wasp Auth anymore, they are here just for your business logic.
+Note that they won't be used by Wasp Auth anymore, they are here just for your business logic.

 1. In `main.wasp` file, **remove the `externalAuthEntity` field from the `app.auth`** and also **remove the whole `SocialLogin` entity** if you used Google or GitHub auth.
 1. **Delete the data migration function(s)** you implemented earlier (e.g. in `src/migrateToNewAuth.ts`) and also the corresponding API endpoints from the `main.wasp` file.